Blueprint development guidelines

 At first, you might think of modeling the sale of blind boxes in this blueprint as follows:

-• A user creates an NC transaction calling the buy_blind_box method and sending only a deposit of 10 tokens A, with no arguments in args.
+method and sending only a deposit of 10 tokens A, with no arguments inargs

-• buy_blind_box verifies that the deposit equates to the purchase of exactly 1 blind box, priced at 10 tokens A.
+verifies that the deposit equates to the purchase of exactly 1 blind box, priced at 10 tokens A.buy_blind_box

-• buy_blind_box randomly selects 5 NFTs from those available in its balance.
+randomly selects 5 NFTs from those available in its balance.buy_blind_box

 However, as we've seen, it is not possible for the contract to decide to send funds at runtime.
-All fund transfers occur through withdrawals and must be previously requested in the calling NC transaction.
+All fund transfers occur through withdrawals and must be previously requested in the batch of actions by the caller.
 So how can this use case be modeled, given that the user cannot know in advance which NFTs can be withdrawn from the contract?

 To model this type of use case, two contract executions will always be necessary: